dodgerogers/nucleus-core-ruby/README.md

 [![Circle](https://circleci.com/gh/dodgerogers/nucleus-framework/tree/main.svg?style=shield)](https://app.circleci.com/pipelines/github/dodgerogers/nucleus?branch=main)
 [![Code Climate](https://codeclimate.com/github/dodgerogers/nucleus-framework/badges/gpa.svg)](https://codeclimate.com/github/dodgerogers/nucleus)

-Nucleus is an framework to express and orchestrate business logic agnostic to the framework.
+Nucleus is a framework to express and orchestrate business logic in a way that is agnostic to the framework.

 Here are all the classes Nucleus exposes.
 They have preordained responsibilities, can be composed together, and tested simply.